M1903 Springfield: U.S. rifle Model 1901 .30 prototype

 Springfield began work on creating a rifle that could handle higher loads around the turn of the 20th century.
-The Springfield Model 1901 prototype combined the cock-on-opening bolt, 30-inch barrel, magazine cutoff, stock and sights of the Krag–Jørgensen with the dual locking lugs, external claw extractor, and staggered-column magazine of the Mauser M1893.
+The Springfield Model 1901 prototype combined the Krag–Jørgensen's cock-on-opening bolt, 30-inch barrel, magazine cutoff, stock and sights with the Mauser M1893's dual locking lugs, external claw extractor, and staggered-column magazine.
 Taking a cue from the Mauser Gewehr 98, a large safety lug was added to the side of the bolt behind the extractor, which engaged the receiver bridge and prevented the bolt from moving rearwards.
-The bolt handle was also bent downwards, to make operation of the bolt faster.
+The bolt handle was also bent downwards, to make it faster to operate.
 The Model 1901 almost entered production.
-Springfield was sure enough that the Model 1901 prototype would be accepted that they began making some parts, but it was not accepted and further changes were asked for.
+Springfield was sure enough that the Model 1901 prototype would be accepted that they began making some of the parts for it, but it was not accepted; further changes were asked for.

 Adoption

 Following then-current trends in service rifles, the barrel was shortened to 24 inches after it was discovered that a longer barrel offered no appreciable ballistic advantage, and the shorter barrel was lighter and easier to handle.
 This "short rifle" also eliminated the need of a shorter carbine for mounted troops or cavalry.
 A spike-type bayonet with storage in the forend of the stock was added to the design.
 This new design was accepted, type classified and officially adopted as the United States Rifle, Caliber .30, Model 1903 and entered production in 1903.
-The M1903 became commonly known among its users as the "ought-three" in reference to the year, 1903, of first production.
+The M1903 became commonly known among its users as the "aught-three" in reference to the year, 1903, of first production.

 Despite Springfield Armory's use of a two-piece firing pin and other slight design alterations, the M1903 was, in fact, a Mauser design, and after that company brought suit, the U.S. government was judged to pay $250,000 in royalties to Mauser Werke.

 By January 1905, over 80,000 of these rifles had been produced at the federally-owned Springfield Armory.
 However, President Theodore Roosevelt objected to the design of the sliding rod-type bayonet used as being too flimsy for combat.
 In a letter to the secretary of war, he said:

 I must say that I think that ramrod bayonet is about as poor an invention as I ever saw.
 As you observed, it broke short off as soon as hit with even moderate violence.
 It would have no moral effect and mighty little physical effect.

 All the rifles to that point consequently had to be re-tooled for a blade-type bayonet, called the "M1905".
 The sights were also an area of concern, so the new improved Model 1904 sight was also added.